 Combining AI with other technological advances such as digital twins, companies can drive supply chain productivity to levels never seen before, giving companies a clear cost advantage over competitors.
 Furthermore, intelligent automation ensures that automated supply chains utilise available data and insights to remain agile, responsive and scalable.

-As artificial intelligence (AI), sensors and vision technologies mature, self-driving capabilities become even more available, allowing logistics to maintain 24/7 operation with new levels of safety and efficiency.
+As artificial intelligence (AI), sensors and vision technologies mature, self-driving capabilities become even more available, allowing businesses to leverage advanced automotive software development services and maintain 24/7 operation with new levels of safety and efficiency.
 There are multiple promising use cases, from long-haul trucking and last-mile delivery rovers to unmanned aerial vehicles (UAVs) or "drones".

 “Self-driving vehicles will soon fundamentally transform the way vehicles are assembled, operated, utilized, and serviced.
 From trucks to last-mile robots, self-driving vehicles will transform logistics by unlocking new levels of safety, efficiency, and quality”. - DHL Logistics Trend Radar